 A deployment contains one or more changes that you have made to your application since the previous deployment.
 Make any additions, modifications, or deletions to the repository that you want to include in your deployment.

-Refer to the Application Configuration Files reference page and individual component reference pages for details on the structure and schema of your application directory.
+Refer to the Realm Application Configuration reference page and individual component reference pages for details on the structure and schema of your application directory.

 Commit and Push Your Changes¶